pestphp/docs/plugins/snapshots.md

 <a name="installation"></a>
 ### Installation

-Install the plugin using Composer:
+Install the Snapshots Plugin via the Composer package manager:

 ```bash
 composer require spatie/pest-plugin-snapshots --dev